ScrappyCocco/PlanetCoasterXMLMerge/README.md

 java Window
 ```

+(You need "Java" in the PATH to use it from cmd, see it how [Here](https://kingluddite.com/tools/how-do-i-add-java-to-my-windows-path))

 Otherwise you can download (and execute) the .jar or the .exe file [Here](out/artifacts/PlanetCoasterXMLMerge_jar/)

-You can download the last program release [Here](https://github.com/ScrappyCocco/PlanetCoasterXMLMerge/releases)
+**You can download the last program release [Here](https://github.com/ScrappyCocco/PlanetCoasterXMLMerge/releases)**

 ### Using the program